htylim/Ernesto/README.md

 - **Simple Interface**

-  - Browser toolbar button
+  - Browser toolbar button opens a persistent side panel
-  - Context menu integration
-  - Easy-to-use popup controls
+  - Tab-specific summarization and playback
+  - Remembers state when switching between tabs

 - **Configuration**
   - OpenAI's KEY for both APIs is the only required configuration.
 User will have to generate and provide their own keys for the extension to work.
+  - API keys are securely stored with encryption

 ## 🛠️ Tech Stack